 This where the dirt path meets a small section of bitumen and what I would deem is the official trailhead for the Organ Pipes Trail.

-This steady descent towards Jackson Creek and the Organ Pipes themselves will shortly bringing you to a crossroad.
+This steady descent towards Jackson Creek and the Organ Pipes themselves will shortly bring you to a crossroad.

 Regardless of which option you take first, you’ll be able to see the alternative as they’re all linked to one another.

-We kept descending towards Jacksons Creek to get a glimpse of this volcanic rock formation I’d driven pass so many times on my way to and from Mount Macedon.
+We kept descending towards Jacksons Creek to get a glimpse of this volcanic rock formation I’d driven past so many times on my way to and from Mount Macedon.